Annette Simmons

 My intense curiosity about predictable group processes and effective interventions by leadership or by a facilitator continues to drive me today.
 I first picked up a book about psychology when I was 14, I started Group Process Consulting when I was 35, and I began to seek answers to vital questions via qualitative research and experimentation.
 My primary questions have been:

-• Why do groups fight to the point they sabotage themselves?
+• Why do groups fight to the point that they sabotage themselves?
 I report on the research I conducted in the book called Territorial Games.

 • How could I get a group who is stuck in apathy or burning with anger, at an impasse to face each other, come into the same room and tell themselves the hard truths, instead of pretending that someone else is to blame?
 I wrote my thesis on this in graduate school and tested the model in experiments with groups that needed truth telling, and were initially unwilling to participate.
 I wrote down everything I learned and created an agenda for any facilitator to use as a template in the book A Safe Place for Dangerous Truths.